MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 ### Prerequisites

 - You will need a GitHub account (https://github.com/join) and access to the GitHub repository you want to work with.
-- Install the [Azure CLI](/cli/azure/install-azure-cli) for web-based authentication.

 ### Configuring your codespace